 - The Coronavirus Aid, Relief, and Economic Security (CARES) Act

-- Paycheck Protection Program.
-Businesses with under 500 employees may qualify for federally guaranteed loans to cover the cost of payroll and may be eligible for loan forgiveness equal to the amount spent on costs including payroll, rent, and utilities.
+- Paycheck Protection Program: Businesses with under 500 employees may qualify for federally guaranteed loans to cover the cost of payroll and may be eligible for loan forgiveness equal to the amount spent on costs including payroll, rent, and utilities.
 Small businesses are eligible to apply if they were harmed by COVID-19 between February 15, 2020 and June 30, 2020.
 Starting April 3, 2020, small businesses and sole proprietorships can apply.
 Starting April 10, 2020, independent contractors and self-employed individuals can apply.

-- Emergency Economic Disaster Loans.
-This program provides emergency advances of up to $10,000 to small businesses and non-profits harmed by COVID-19.
-EIDLs are low interest loans of up to $2million.
+- Emergency Economic Injury Disaster Loans: This program provides emergency advances of up to $10,000 to small businesses and non-profits harmed by COVID-19.
+EIDLs are low interest loans of up to $2 million.
 These grants are available between January 31, 2020 and December 31, 2020.
-Apply here.
+Resources: Application.

 - Small Business Debt Relief Program.
 This program provides relief to small businesses with non-disaster SBA loans, in particular 7(a), 504, and micro-loans.
 SBA will cover all payments on these loans including principal, interest, and fees for six months.

 - Employee Retention Credit.
 This provision provides a refundable payroll tax credit for 50% of wages paid by eligible employers to certain employees during COVID-19 crisis.
 The credit is available to employers, including non-profits, whose operations have been fully or partially suspended as a result of a government order limiting commerce, travel or group meetings.
 This credit is not available to employers receiving assistance through the Paycheck Protection Program.
 More information available here.